freedomofpress/securedrop/README.md

 ### Update version in control files

-The `ossec-server` and `ossec-agent` control files and changelog are not currently managed my ansible.
+The `ossec-server` and `ossec-agent` control files and changelog are not currently managed by ansible.
 They currently require maually changing for each release.
 This will be fixed in a future release.

 Versions need to be updated in
 * `ossec-agent/DEBIAN/control`